nickmachairas/doctorate/docs/2-database/fhwa_dfltd.inc.rst

-The records included in DFLTD v.2 were obtained from a large number of sources which included conference proceedings, journal articles, and engineering reports.
+The records included in DFLTD v.2 were obtained from a large number of sources which included state highway departments, conference proceedings, journal articles, and engineering reports.
 The original data for these load tests was generally not available.
 Therefore, the LDOEP data including subsurface explorations, dynamic testing, and load test data (force, displacement, force distribution, and load transfer) was digitized from these publications.

 .. figure:: figures/fhwa_pile_length_distribution.png